jbx-protocol/juice-docs-v1/protocol/api/contracts/jbdirectory/write/setcontrollerof.md

 _A controller can be set if:_

 * the message sender is the project owner or an operator having the correct authorization.
+* the message sender is the project's current controller.
 * or, an allowedlisted address is setting a controller for a project that doesn't already have a controller.

 #### Definition